sashiono/solboats/index.md

 # Sol Boats
-Design and Fabrication of Solar Boats and Parts
+Design, Fabrication and Sales of Solar Boats and Parts